 Don’t carry any important documents (birth certificate, Social Security card, passport) unless you need to.

 Clean out your purse or wallet every month.
 This limits unnecessary data and you’ll have a better idea of losses to report to an insurance agent in case of theft.
-(Remember to update your folders!)
+(Remember to update your folders or digital files!)

 Don’t keep copies of your debit/ATM card PINs or receipts in your wallet, purse or vehicle.